sjsu-library/unionist/_items/unionist--text-0208.md

   his glass, to the man who takes his quart a day.
 It is a palpable and gross violation of all correct principles of political economy; and from beginning to end, tends to diminish all the sources of national wealth. </p> '
-scholarlyNotes: 'Might we be sensing William''s influence here?
+scholarlyNotes: Might we be sensing William's influence here?
 The word “diminish” is twice spelled “dimish” in this last paragraph.
-I corrected that in this transcription. '
+I corrected that in this transcription.
 commentary: 'This is a continuation from previous editions of the paper.
 Because I cannot tell what <em>The Unionist</em> would have excerpted, I have not included any more of it at this time.
 This particular excerpt buttresses my published contention